Prehensile-Tailed Porcupine

 Scientific Name: Coendou prehensilis

-Habitat: Prehensile-tailed porcupines live in the South American forests of Venezuela, Guiana, Brazil, Bolivia, Paraguay, Trinidad, and northern Argentina.
+Habitat: Prehensile-tailed porcupines live in the treetops of South American forests within countries such as Venezuela, Guiana, Brazil, Bolivia, Paraguay, Trinidad, and northern Argentina.

-Diet: Prehensile-tailed porcupines are herbivores and eat a diet of leaves, flowers, shoots, and roots.
+Diet: Prehensile-tailed porcupines are herbivores and eat leaves, flowers, shoots, roots, and fruits.

 Size: 1 to 2 feet long